 Performance Venue Management

 The OFA also oversees the management of the Memorial Hall/Lowell Hall Complex (including Sanders Theatre), the Harvard Box Office at Smith Campus Center and ARTS FIRST, an annual spring festival celebrating undergraduates and other Harvard affiliates in the arts.
 The OFA manages all rehearsal and performance activity in Sanders Theatre and Lowell Hall.
 In a typical year, the schedules for Sanders and Lowell include 100 student rehearsals, 78 student performances and 90 non-affiliated performances.
 OFA staff provides considerable support for student presentations, including training and supervision in stage management, house management, technical production and event planning.
 In addition to Sanders Theatre, Memorial Hall contains practice, storage and office space, the Cambridge Queen’s Head Pub (which is used for performance and is under separate management) and Annenberg Hall.

 Periodically the OFA develops conferences, performances and new works that fall outside its usual program parameters.
 Leading scholars and artists are engaged, usually in collaboration with other Harvard departments and organizations outside of the University.
-Initiatives include “Leonard Bernstein: From Boston to Broadway,” a conference linking practice and scholarship that deepened connections between art and the curriculum; extended artist residencies with theater directors Diane Paulus and Ping Chong, musicians Bobby McFerrin and Marty Ehrlich, and other artists, that would result in the creation of new work; and several projects in collaboration with the Office of the President, including a series of lecture-demonstrations at Sanders Theatre featuring trumpeter/composer Wynton Marsalis.
+Initiatives have included “Leonard Bernstein: From Boston to Broadway,” a conference linking practice and scholarship that deepened connections between art and the curriculum; extended artist residencies with theater directors Diane Paulus and Ping Chong, musicians Bobby McFerrin and Marty Ehrlich, and other artists, that would result in the creation of new work; and several projects in collaboration with the Office of the President, including a series of lecture-demonstrations at Sanders Theatre featuring trumpeter/composer Wynton Marsalis.

 Each year, Harvard University recognizes accomplished professional and student artists with awards administered by the OFA: the Harvard Arts Medal, the Luise Vosgerchian Teaching Award in Music, and Student Arts Prizes.